MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-com.md

 ## Working with COM types, such as BSTR and VARIANT

 As you can see, C++/WinRT provides support for both implementing and calling COM interfaces.
-For using COM types, such as BSTR and VARIANT, there is always the option to use those in their raw form (together with the appropriate APIs).
-Alternatively, you can use wrappers provided by a framework such as the [Active Template Library (ATL)](/cpp/atl/active-template-library-atl-concepts), or by the Visual C++ compiler's [COM Support](/cpp/cpp/compiler-com-support), or even by your own wrappers.
+For using COM types, such as BSTR and VARIANT, we recommend that you use wrappers provided by the [Windows Implementation Libraries (WIL)](https://github.com/Microsoft/wil), such as **wil::unique_bstr** and **wil::unique_variant** (which manage resources lifetimes).

+[WIL](https://github.com/Microsoft/wil) supersedes frameworks such as the Active Template Library (ATL), and the Visual C++ compiler's COM Support.
+And we recommend it over writing your own wrappers, or using COM types such as BSTR and VARIANT in their raw form (together with the appropriate APIs).

 ## Important APIs
 * [winrt::check_hresult function](/uwp/cpp-ref-for-winrt/error-handling/check-hresult)